 Think a lower budget Ramones with day jobs and no uniform image.

-‘Everything Thermals, Born in an outer space wormhole, brought to life by the big bang, travelled to Earth in a Dodge Van’ – What have you go thin this opening couplet?
+‘Everything Thermals, Born in an outer space wormhole, brought to life by the big bang, travelled to Earth in a Dodge Van’ – What have you got in this opening couplet?

 - You’ve got the song title (you says the title you wins the prize)

 - You’ve got the space program, NASA and Sci Fi

 - You’ve got the dawn of all Creation

 - You’ve got touring toilet bands making their way around the universe

 ‘The Thermals go right to your head The Thermals have sex in your bed, Everything in circles’

 They have issues, big and small;